ESSENTIALS OF DIAGNOSIS

 DNA analysis for mutations in all of these genes is readily available.

 Statins, usually at high doses, can reduce LDL levels, occasionally to acceptable levels.
 If LDL levels remain elevated, other standard medications are required.
 The earlier in life that treatment is begun, the better the outcome in reducing mortality from atherosclerosis.
 In homozygous FH, if high-dose statins do not reduce LDL sufficiently, an inhibitor of PCSK9 is a recent option.
 If all else fails, then plasmaphoresis is needed to reduce LDL.

-Another important need in effective management is to screen relatives ...
+Another important need in ...